gatsbyjs/gatsby/docs/tutorial/part-eight/index.md

 - Did you build something cool?
 Share it on Twitter, tag [#buildwithgatsby](https://twitter.com/search?q=%23buildwithgatsby), and [@mention us](https://twitter.com/gatsbyjs)!
 - Did you write a cool blog post about what you learned?
 Share that, too!
 - Contribute!
-Take a stroll through [open issues](https://github.com/gatsbyjs/gatsby/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) on the gatsby repo and [become a contributor](/contributing/how-to-contribute/).
+Take a stroll through [open issues](https://github.com/gatsbyjs/gatsby/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) on the Gatsby repo and [become a contributor](/contributing/how-to-contribute/).

 Check out the ["how to contribute"](/contributing/how-to-contribute/) docs for even more ideas.